jocohen1990/SeleniumWithJavaPractice/README.md

 ## Selenium with Java Practice

-Selenium with Java framework, whilst incorporating Maven, TestNG, and eventually Gherkin scenarios.
+Selenium with Java framework, whilst incorporating Maven and TestNG.

 ## Description